millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide900.md

    - cwallet.sso
    - tnsnames.ora

 - To secure the client communications between Oracle Data Visualization Desktop, we will copy the wallet to a location that Data Visualization Desktop expects.
-In Windows, click on the Start menu and select Run….
+In Windows, click on the __Start menu__ and select __Run….__

    ![](./images/900/image010.png)

-- Type ‘CMD’.
+- Type __‘CMD’__.
 At the DOS prompt, navigate to the location where you extracted the files (cwallet.sso and tnsnames.ora).
 I suggest that you cut the file location from an explorer window to the desktop.
 It will save you typing in future steps.
 The directions from here will show the steps as if you stored the wallet in the location c:\adw-wallet

-- In the DOS window, type the command ‘cd c:\wallet’ and hit return to execute.
-As a shortcut, type ‘cd ‘ and then do a right click to paste the text on the clipboard.
+- In the DOS window, type the command __‘cd c:\wallet’__ and hit return to execute.
+As a shortcut, type __‘cd ‘__ and then do a right click to paste the text on the clipboard.

-- We will now copy the file cwallet.sso to the proper location for DV Desktop (%HOMEPATH%\AppData\Local\DVDesktop\components\OBIS\DWCS) to find.
+- We will now copy the file cwallet.sso to the proper location for DV Desktop (__%HOMEPATH%\AppData\Local\DVDesktop\components\OBIS\DWCS__) to find.
 Execute the command,

    ```
    COPY cwallet.sso C:\%HOMEPATH%\AppData\Local\DVDesktop\components\OBIS\DWCS\